Nas: People, the Arabic word

 وَوَصَّيۡنَا ٱلۡإِنسَـٰنَ بِوَٲلِدَيۡهِ إِحۡسَـٰنًاۖ حَمَلَتۡهُ أُمُّهُ ۥ كُرۡهً۬ا وَوَضَعَتۡهُ كُرۡهً۬اۖ وَحَمۡلُهُ ۥ وَفِصَـٰلُهُ ۥ ثَلَـٰثُونَ شَہۡرًاۚ حَتَّىٰٓ إِذَا بَلَغَ أَشُدَّهُ ۥ وَبَلَغَ أَرۡبَعِينَ سَنَةً۬ قَالَ رَبِّ أَوۡزِعۡنِىٓ أَنۡ أَشۡكُرَ نِعۡمَتَكَ ٱلَّتِىٓ أَنۡعَمۡتَ عَلَىَّ وَعَلَىٰ وَٲلِدَىَّ وَأَنۡ أَعۡمَلَ صَـٰلِحً۬ا تَرۡضَٮٰهُ وَأَصۡلِحۡ لِى فِى ذُرِّيَّتِىٓۖ إِنِّى تُبۡتُ إِلَيۡكَ وَإِنِّى مِنَ ٱلۡمُسۡلِمِينَ (١٥)

 15. We have instructed human kindness with his parents.
 His mother carried him forcibly and delivered him forcibly.
 His bearing and weaning take thirty months.
-Until, when he has attained his emotional strength, and has reached forty years, he says, “Lord, assist me to appreciate the blessings You have bestowed upon me and upon my parents, and to act right, pleasing You.
+Until, when he has attained his emotional strength, and has reached forty years, he says, “Rabb, assist me to appreciate the blessings You have bestowed upon me and upon my parents, and to act right, pleasing You.
 And enhance righteousness in my progeny.
 I have repented to You, and I am among those who submit.”

 As we grow up, we learn how to live our lives independent of parental care.
 To show appreciation for their hard work, we must treat them with kindness.
 People who understand this, and who treat their parents well, have established within themselves a strong foundation of moral goodness.
 By the time a person achieves emotional maturity, typically around age forty, they have the wherewithal to incorporate this essential gratitude into how they live their lives.
 This verse does not recommend merely that people pay lip service to their parents’ attention and generosity (al-ḥamd); rather, it recommends that people demonstrate their gratitude through action (al-shukr).
 To honor one’s parents and respect the effort they put into raising you, one should strive to live an upright life (do ʿamal ṣāliḥ), raise children of sound spirit, and be one of those people who try to live by the guidelines of the universe (muslimīn).
 The ripple effects of an individual’s goodness can spread to others in their life, and also forward through time through the lives of their righteous children.

 Those who strive to remain upright can also take comfort in that the universe will naturally conspire with them to help them achieve the blissful state to which they aspire.
-In Chapter 41 of the Qur’an (Fussilat), verses 30-32 promises the support of the Mala’ika:
+In Chapter 41 of the Qur’an (Fussilat), verses 30-32 promise the support of the Mala’ika:

 إِنَّ ٱلَّذِينَ قَالُواْ رَبُّنَا ٱللَّهُ ثُمَّ ٱسۡتَقَـٰمُواْ تَتَنَزَّلُ عَلَيۡهِمُ ٱلۡمَلَـٰٓٮِٕڪَةُ أَلَّا تَخَافُواْ وَلَا تَحۡزَنُواْ وَأَبۡشِرُواْ بِٱلۡجَنَّةِ ٱلَّتِى كُنتُمۡ تُوعَدُونَ (٣٠)